MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 ## Lab objectives
 In this lab, you will complete the following tasks:
-+ Task 1: Create and configure a virtual network
+- Task 1: Create a virtual network with subnets using the portal.
-+ Task 2: Deploy virtual machines into the virtual network
+- Task 2: Create a virtual network and subnets using a template.
-+ Task 3: Configure private and public IP addresses of Azure VMs
-+ Task 4: Configure network security groups
-+ Task 5: Configure Azure DNS for internal name resolution
+- Task 3: Create and configure communication between an Application Security Group and a Network Security Group.
-+ Task 6: Configure Azure DNS for external name resolution
+- Task 4: Configure public and private Azure DNS zones

 ## Estimated timing: 60  minutes